OctopusDeploy/docs/docs/getting-started.md

 Welcome!

 This section provides an overview of Octopus Deploy by explaining how Octopus Deploy fits into your application delivery pipeline.
-It provides an overview of the major concepts in Octopus and links to the relevant documentation, which explore the concepts further and guide you through implementing them with your own Octopus.
+It provides an overview of the major concepts in Octopus and links to the relevant documentation, which explore the concepts further to guide you through implementing them with your own Octopus.

-## Octopus in Your Delivery Process {#Gettingstarted-Octopusinyourdeliveryprocess}
+## Octopus in Your Delivery Process

 Octopus Deploy is an automated deployment server that makes it easy to automate the deployment of ASP.NET web applications, Java applications, database updates, NodeJS application, and custom scripts into development, test, and production environments.

 ### The Delivery Pipeline

-We designed Octopus Deploy to fit into teams that follow agile delivery practices.
+We designed Octopus Deploy for teams that follow agile delivery practices.
 A typical workflow would be:

-1. Commit Code to Your Existing Source Control System.
+1. **Commit Code to Your Existing Source Control System.**

    You might be using Git, Team Foundation Server, Subversion, or Mercurial; the choice is yours.

-1. Your CI/Build Server Compiles the Code and Runs Unit Tests.
+1. **Your CI/Build Server Compiles the Code and Runs Unit Tests.**

    You might be using TeamCity, Jenkins, Bamboo, Team Foundation Server, or CruiseControl.NET, again, the choice is yours.

-1. Package Your Application.
+1. **Package Your Application.**

    When the build is ready, your CI/build server bundles all of the files your software needs to run into a supported package.

-1. Octopus Deploy Pushes Your Packaged Application.
+1. **Octopus Deploy Pushes Your Packaged Application.**

    Octopus deploys your applications to the environments you've configured.
 These could be testing, dev, or production environments.